analbeard/memset_dns_update/README.md

 ## Dynamic DNS via the Memset API

 This script will update the A record for an arbitrary number of domains (or subdomains) in your Memset DNS manager with the methods exposed via the Memset API.
+The A record of the (sub)domain will be set to the external IP of the location where the script was run.
+If any records are changed, a DNS reload request is submitted.

 To use it, you will need an API key with the following scope: